 If you follow a team that plays in one of these leagues, or you have a lot of knowledge about a particular foreign league, you may be able to use this knowledge to your advantage.

 5. Keep a Record

-If you have online accounts with bookmakers, they will show you your betting history, which you can easily keep track of in a simple spreadsheet.
+If you have accounts with online bookmakers or betting apps, they will show you your betting history, which you can easily keep track of in a simple spreadsheet.
 Following these tips will give you the best odds in your football betting.

 You may go through bad runs and lose along the way, but with time, research and sound judgement, you can enjoy long-term success.

-Now that the basics are out of the way let’s take some time to examine some common mistakes perpetrated by new football bettors.
+Now that the basics are out of the way, let’s take some time to examine some common mistakes made by newcomers to football betting.

 1. Don’t Blindly Back Favourites